-The Mediterranean diet is fastly becoming one of the most popular diets.
-According to U.S. News and World Report, the Mediterranean Diet is the #1 Best Diet for 2023.
+The Mediterranean diet is fast becoming one of the most popular diets.
+U.S. News and World Report states that the Mediterranean Diet is the #1 Best Diet for 2023.

-The Mediterranean diet, or "Med Diet", is based on healthy food such as vegetables, fruits, nuts, herbs, beans, and olive oil.
+The Mediterranean diet, or "Med Diet," is based on healthy food such as vegetables, fruits, nuts, herbs, beans (legumes), and olive oil.
 It holds roots in the traditional food of the countries bordering the Mediterranean Sea.

 The countries of the Mediterranean basin include the European Mediterranean countries from Spain to Greece, a portion of the Middle East (Turkey, Syria, Lebanon, and Palestine), and the northern African countries from Egypt to Morocco.

 The Mediterranean Diet is a blend of traditional aromatic and healthy food.
 This geographical zone has witnessed throughout history and intense human activity.
 Various civilizations and cultures have emerged into the lands of the basin.

-Romans, Greeks, Persians, Ottomans, and Arabs among others contributed massively to what is today the Mediterranean diet.
-From ancient times to the middle ages and then to the modern ages, the Mediterraneans’ kept the wealth and secrets of the food of each people.
+Romans, Greeks, Persians, Ottomans, and Arabs, among others, contributed massively to what is today the Mediterranean-style diet.
+From ancient times to the Middle Ages and then to the modern ages, the Mediterraneans’ kept the wealth and secrets of the food of each people.